krevis/MIDIApps/README.md

 Contains the git submodule for HexFiend, which we use to display hex dumps in various views.

-If you don't see the Sparkle submodule, do a `git submodule update --init --recursive`.
+If you don't see the HexFiend submodule, do `git submodule update --init --recursive`.

 ### Updates ###